kshetline/tubular_time/README.md

 # @tubular/time

 Not all days are 24 hours.
 Some are 23 hours, or 25, or even 23.5 or 24.5 or 47.
 How about a Thursday followed directly by a Saturday, giving Friday the slip?
 Or a September only 19 days long?
-This is date/time library that handles both the day-to-day situations (so to speak) and the weird ones too.
+This is a date/time library that handles both the day-to-day situations (so to speak) and the weird ones too.

 ## Key features